spookylukey/django-views-the-right-way/source/detail_view.rst

 the database.

 So where did the design go wrong?
-Look back at the views provided by Django, and you'll see this design is simply carrying on the same pattern.
+Look back at the views provided by Django, and you'll see it is simply carrying on the same pattern.

 This is a fundamental difference between a shortcut and a mixin.
 The shortcut is a convenient way to reduce some boilerplate with only local effects on your